 - Added 17 extra car parks on Karangahape Road and down side streets.

-To accommodate the cycle way and footpath widening, 9 trees will be removed and another 11 relocated within the precinct.
+Space constraints with the cycleway and wider footpaths means we will move 11 of the existing trees to other locations along Karangahape Road, and nine will be removed.
 The relocated trees will be positioned within the new rain gardens adjacent to their current locations.